Accelize/apyfal/docs/index.rst

 Overview
 --------

-Apyfal is a powerful and flexible toolkit to operate FPGA [#fpga]_ accelerated function .
+Apyfal is a powerful and flexible toolkit to operate FPGA [#fpga]_ accelerated functions.

 Some reasons you might want to use Apyfal :